olange/web-components-primer/live-coding/01-live-custom-element/README.md

 });
 ```

-And add it to the DOM; you'll see it be rendered in green.
-Nothing special so far, however note that the style belongs to the Shadow DOM.
+And add our new ‹my-styled-element› to the DOM in the inspector.
+You'll see it be rendered in green.
+Nothing special so far — however note that the style belongs to the Shadow DOM.

 ```
 <html>